Silicosis Treatment

 Supportive or palliative treatments for silicosis manage specific symptoms.
 Relieving symptoms such as coughing or shortness of breath can improve comfort.

-Bronchodilators, for example, can make breathing easier.
-There are three main types of bronchodilators: Beta-2 agonists and anticholinergics that are typically administered with an inhaler and Theophylline, which is a tablet.
+A class of medications known as bronchodilators can make breathing easier.
+There are three main types of bronchodilators: Beta-2 agonists and anticholinergics, which are typically administered with an inhaler, and theophylline, which is a tablet.

-• Pulmonary Rehabilitation: This medically supervised rehabilitation utilizes special breathing exercises.
-It can help individuals with lung disease breathe better.
+- Pulmonary Rehabilitation: This medically supervised program uses special breathing exercises.
+It can help people with lung disease breathe better.

-Individual patients may benefit from a combination of treatments depending on displayed symptoms and their severity.
-Care also includes fighting secondary infections and reducing risks of complications.
+Individual patients may benefit from a combination of treatments depending on symptoms and severity.
+Care also includes fighting secondary infections and reducing the risks of complications.
 Avoiding respiratory illnesses is particularly critical in silicosis patients whose lung function is already compromised.

 Eliminating exposure to silica dust can help prevent further damage and lessen the disease’s progression.
-Workplace protections such as wearing respirators and avoiding bringing home dust-covered clothing and gear can help limit silica dust exposure for workers and their families.
+Workplace protections, wearing respirators and not bringing home dust-covered clothing and gear, can help limit exposure for workers and their families.

 Whole Lung Lavage